 Thailand remains the “Undisputed Giant” of Asia, but in 2026, it has pivoted toward Digital Health.
 Hospitals in Bangkok now use blockchain for secure patient records and AI-powered matching to connect you with the perfect specialist.

-- Key Hubs: Bumrungrad International and Bangkok Hospital.
+Key Hospitals: Bumrungrad International and Bangkok Hospital.

-- Cost Savings: 50–70% lower than Western countries.
+Cost Savings: 50–70% lower than Western countries.

 3. Turkey: The Aesthetic Capital of the World